M4dGun/t-ui_themes/theme-manager/README.md

 * Download [install_ttm.zip](https://github.com/M4dGun/t-ui_themes/raw/main/theme-manager/install_ttm1.zip) and extract it into your internal storage ( /storage/emulated/0 ).
 * On t-ui, change directory to the extracted folder if you are in a location other than the internal memory.
 * Then type `sh install_ttm.sh` and wait for installation to finish.
+* (Optional) If you can't install ttm via t-ui, you need to use Termux/TEL or another Terminal Emulator and use bash as the interpreter.
+So instead to type `sh install_ttm.sh`, you have to open Termux (or TEL) and type: `bash install_ttm.sh`.
+Please check the [guide on using ttm via Termux or TEL](https://github.com/M4dGun/t-ui_themes/edit/main/theme-manager/README.md#case-3%EF%B8%8F%E2%83%A3----through-termuxtel-or-another-terminal-emulator)
 * When setup is done, `restart` or `refresh` t-ui.
-* (Optional) If you can't install ttm via t-ui, you need to use Termux / TEL or another Terminal Emulator and use bash as the interpreter: `bash install_ttm.sh`

 <br>
 NOTE: if you can't install ttm anyway, because you don't have root or because the script doesn't find curl or wget, install ttm manually<br>